A song of the good green grass!

 As I lay reclining on the grass, how can I not catch some disease?

-What chemistry!
-That when I recline on the grass I do not catch any disease;
+When I recline on the grass I do not catch any disease,

 Though probably every spear of grass rises out of what was once catching disease,